 Key Flow is Keyflower the card drafting game, simple as that.
-Take the tense, brutal auction from it’s big brother and replace that with engine building, and an embarrassment of riches draft, and you get a very compelling sequel.
+Take the tense, brutal auction from its older sibling and replace that with engine building, and an embarrassment of riches draft, and you get a very compelling sequel.
 Two of the most impressive parts of Key Flow are how well it captured the civilization building and worker placement of Keyflower and how quick the game plays at higher player counts.
-I highly recommend Key Flow to any larger groups who like thinky euros with a side of player interaction.
+I highly recommend Key Flow to any larger groups who like thinky Euros with a side of player interaction.

 Publisher(s): R&D Games

 Shem Phillips, perhaps best known for his game Raiders of the North Sea, begins a new trilogy of games with Architects of the West Kingdom.
 Set at the end of the Carolingian Empire, circa 850 AD, the players take on the roles of trying to impress their King and maintain their noble status by constructing various landmarks throughout his newly appointed domain.
 Architects uses a very clever worker placement mechanism wherein each successive worker sent to a location causes the action associated with it to become more powerful.

 However, these same groups of workers can also be captured and imprisoned by the other players forcing their owners to waste valuable time and resources to retrieve them.
 The ultimate goal of the game, of course, is to score the most victory points by the game’s end and there are many avenues you can take to fulfill that mission.
 The variable player powers introduced on the reverse side of the player boards coupled with there being 10 different characters to choose from ensures that Architects of the West Kingdom will always present the players with unique challenges and fresh gameplay.

 Publisher(s): Garphill Games